cekit/cekit/docs/descriptor.rst

 .. note::

     Currently supported algorithms are: md5, sha1 and sha256.
+If no algorithm is provided, artifact will be fetched **every** time.

 For artifacts that are not publicly available Cekit provides a way to add a description detailing a location from which the artifact can be obtained.